Design a 12V/27W SMPS Circuit with UC3843 SMPS Controller IC

 6. Inductance Meter

-Step1: Hold core in one hand and start with the 26AWG wire with pin 1, make 45 turns in a clockwise direction around the bobbin and finish it off at pin7, finally apply a layer of tape.
+Hold the core in one hand and start with the 26AWG wire with pin 1, make 45 turns in a clockwise direction around the bobbin and finish it off at pin 7.
+Finally, apply a layer of tape.

-Step2: Start the bias winding using 30AWG wire from pin3 and make 10 turns in a clockwise direction and finish it on pin 5.
-Once done, apply three layers of polyester tap.
+Start the bias winding using 30AWG wire from pin 3 and make 10 turns in a clockwise direction, and finish it on pin 5.
+Once done, apply three layers of polyester tape.

-Step5: Once that is done measure the primary inductance of the transformer and if it's close to 1mH, you are done building the transformer at this point.
+Once that is done, measure the primary inductance of the transformer, and if it's close to 1mH, you are done building the transformer at this point.

 Building the UC3843 Based 27 Watt SMPS Circuit

-With the Switching Transformer, we constructed the circuit in a perf board and according to the given circuit diagram.
-Once all the soldering process was finished the board looks like the image shown below.
+With the custom-wound flyback transformer completed and electrically verified, proceed to final circuit assembly following the complete UC3843 SMPS circuit diagram schematic.
+With the Switching Transformer, we constructed the circuit on a perf board and according to the given circuit diagram.
+Once all the soldering process was finished, the board looked like the image shown below.

 UC3843 Based 27 Watt SMPS Circuitry